About This Drug

 Possible Side Effects

-Note: Each of the side effects above was reported in 20% or greater of patients treated with lapatinib.
+Note: Each of the side effects above was reported in 20% or greater of patients treated with lapatinib in combination with either capecitabine, letrozole or trastuzumab.
+Side effects may vary dependent on which combination is administered.
 Not all possible side effects are included above.

 Warnings and Precautions